-The Society of Labor Economists seeks to promote the study of labor economics and to make more significant the contribution of labor economics and labor economists.
-The Society, its members and officers will organize meetings, publicize work by labor economists, and aspire to provide appropriate recognition to labor economics.
+Since its founding in 1995, the Society of Labor Economists has sought to promote the study of labor economics and to make more significant the contribution of labor economics and labor economists.
+The Society, its members and officers organize meetings, publicize work by labor economists, and aspire to provide appropriate recognition to labor economics.

 All individual subscribers to the Journal of Labor Economics are also members of the Society of Labor Economists.
-All mailings that are intended for Society members will go to Journal of Labor Economics subscribers.
 A subscriber who does not wish to be a member of the Society should notify the Society in writing and will be dropped from Society rolls.
-Membership is coincident with subscription to the Journal of Labor Economics.
+Membership is otherwise coincident with subscription to the Journal of Labor Economics.
 When a subscription lapses, so does membership in the Society.

 Since one purpose of the Society is to promote the discussion of labor economics, periodic meetings will be held.
-Initially, the goal is to hold one general meeting per year, attended by members, at which members’ papers will be presented and discussed.
-The meetings will be self-supporting, the revenues to be raised through a registration fee.
+The Society will hold a general meeting each year, at which members’ papers will be presented and discussed.
+The Society may also choose to hold additional meetings or to sponsor sessions at meetings arranged by other organizations.

-The Society shall have an Executive Board consisting of the President, the President-elect (who becomes President the following year), and the Vice President (who becomes President-elect the following year), and four elected Board members who serve fixed two-year terms.
+The Society shall have an Executive Board consisting of a President, a President-elect, and a Vice President, and four elected Board members who serve fixed two-year terms.
 In addition, the Editor-in-Chief of the Journal of Labor Economics and a senior executive staff member appointed by the National Opinion Research Center shall serve on the Board in ex officio (non-voting) capacities for as long as they shall hold their respective positions.

 The term of the Vice President shall begin July 1st of the year elected and end on June 30th of the following year, at which time the Vice President becomes President-elect.